jdburgos-zz/faq-accordion-card/README.md

 # FAQ Accordion component

-This project is for learn and practice ReactJs.
+This project is for learn and practice ReactJs.\
+See the app in production - [FAQ accordion app](https://jdburgos.github.io/faq-accordion-card/)

 ## Available Scripts